 Just three trainers have won the Grand National a record four times.
 George Dockeray was the first to do so between 1839 and 1852.
 Next was Fred Rimell between 1956 and 1976.
 Finally, Ginger McCain!
 He famously trained Red Rum, the only triple National winner (1973, 1974 and 1977), as well as Amberleigh House most recently in 2004.
-Gordon Elliott becomes a four-time winner if Tiger Roll wins the 2020 Grand National.

 As far as jockeys are concerned, George Stevens still leads the way with five wins in the 19th century.
 In the modern era, Ruby Walsh and Leighton Aspell are the only multiple winners.
 Respectively on Papillon and Hedgehunter, and Pineau Du Re and Many Clouds.
 Even the much acclaimed Sir Anthony McCoy could only manage one Grand National win, back in 2010 with Don’t Push It.
 He does, however, hold the record for the most Nationals ran, with the Irishman competing in 20 races before his retirement.

 10 Year Grand National Trends

 With the first-ever Grand National taking place back in 1839, the history of the famous race is there for all to see.
 It has gone on to be run every year since, aside from five years during the Second World War, along with the 1993 race being declared void due to problems at the start.
 For those who like to look into the statistics of the iconic race meeting, here are some of the most relevant trends from the last ten years at Aintree: